fractalide/fractalide/README.md

 ## Welcome

+## What is this?

 **Fractalide provides a Flow-based programming language, a build system and an approach to distribution, with the aim of making efficient microservices simple to reason about.**

+Fractalide is essentially [Apache-NiFi](https://en.wikipedia.org/wiki/Apache_NiFi) (developed by the NSA) but stripped of all Java and GUI bloat.
+Entire enterprise organizations such as Hortonworks are building layers of bloat around Apache-Nifi.
+We occupy a different end of the spectrum where text editors are preferred over IDEs, where CPU cycles are treasured, where a single command sets up a potentially deep hierarchy of nodes and all dependencies have been resolved for you in a hermetically sealed build environment.
+So if you share our end of the spectrum and need to do stream processing, then please consider using Fractalide.

 The canonical source of this project is hosted on [GitLab](https://gitlab.com/fractalide/fractalide), and is the preferred place for contributions, however if you do not wish to use GitLab, feel free to make issues, on the mirror.
 However pull requests will only be accepted on GitLab, to make it easy to maintain.